 Meat and dairy fat not optimal?

-At the core of much of discussion, high dietary glycemic load is a “serious problem”, Willett said.
+At the core of much discussion was high dietary glycemic load as a “serious problem”, Willett said.
 “However, it doesn’t mean that eating a lot of red meat and dairy fat is an optimal solution.
 There is a huge body of data of many types showing that it is not.”

-Ioannidis misrepresents how epidemiology is actually conducted and the results of studies, Willett said.
+He said that Ioannidis had misrepresented how epidemiology was conducted and the results of studies, Willett said.
 “He makes his living by trashing other people’s work and has never done any serious research himself – the greatest COI (conflict of interest) of all.”